Your business could power your neighborhood.

 You don’t have to be a big business to think big picture.

-• Anaerobic digestion is a process that turns food scraps and other organic waste into something useful.
 In simple terms, microbes break down the waste in an oxygen-free tank and create two valuable outputs: clean energy and a nutrient-rich liquid fertilizer.
 It is the same basic process that happens in nature, just guided and contained so we can put the results to work.

 It is a smart alternative to landfills because it captures the energy locked inside our waste instead of letting it escape as polluting methane gas.
 It also cuts down on hauling costs, reduces odors, and keeps heavy, wet material out of dumpsters.
 For businesses, campuses, and communities, anaerobic digestion offers a practical path toward reducing waste while generating something positive in return.